 Key Stage One & Key Stage Two

-In Key Stage One and Key Stage Two, our curriculum is based on the 2014 National Curriculum and covers the following subjects areas: English, Maths, Science, History, Geography, Art and Design, Design Technology, Music, Physical Education and French (Key Stage Two only).
+In Key Stage One and Key Stage Two, our curriculum is based on the 2014 National Curriculum and covers the following subjects areas: English, Maths, Science, History, Geography, Art and Design, Design Technology, Music, Physical Education and Spanish (Key Stage Two only).
 Religious Education is delivered through the agreed Hampshire ‘Living Difference’ curriculum.
 Where it is appropriate, the core skills of reading, writing and mathematics are applied in other subject areas so that children rehearse basic skills in a purposeful context.

 We believe that all children should receive a broad and balanced curriculum.
 Where there are commonalities between subjects, learning is linked and lessons taught using a cross-curricular approach.
 We recognise that this is not always meaningful and therefore, some subjects are taught discretely.